patrikpop10/Car.Auction.Management.System/README.md

 - **Error Handling:** All errors are expected to be communicated via the `Problem` object in the `Result`, not through exceptions.
 - **Validation:** It is assumed that all API input is validated at the API layer before reaching the application/domain logic.
 - **Concurrency:** The in-memory repositories do not handle concurrent access or race conditions.
+- **Logging:** No Privacy/Compliance concerns were taken into account when logging.
+- **Error Handling:** No major concerns for error handling due to lack of connection to other dependencies such as Databases or other services.

 ---

 ## Summary

 The project is designed with clean architecture principles, separating concerns between API, application, infrastructure, and domain.
 The use of `Task<Result>` in repositories and services enables asynchronous, robust, and explicit error handling throughout the stack.
-The Result pattern specifically supports the Liskov Substitution Principle by ensuring all implementations follow a uniform and predictable contract, making the system easy to extend, test, and maintain.
+The Result pattern specifically supports the Liskov Substitution Principle by ensuring all implementations of the  follow a uniform and predictable contract, making the system easy to extend, test, and maintain.